 Appendix 5 – Quantitative De-listing Targets

 De-listing targets will be couched in a general framework for constructing multivariate ecological indicators based on explicit relationships between environmental response variables (especially occurrences of sensitive plant and animal species) and environmental drivers or stressors.
-Our metrics will be applications of the Index of Ecological Condition (IEC), which employs a maximum likelihood model first described by Howe et al. (2007a, 2007b) and later improved by Gnass--Giese et al. (2015).
+Our metrics will be applications of the Index of Ecological Condition (IEC), which employs a maximum likelihood model first described by Howe et al. (2007a, 2007b) and later improved by Gnass Giese et al. (2015).
 When applied effectively, the IEC method addresses all of the evaluation guidelines for ecological indicators outlined by Jackson et al. (2000).
 The approach is highly flexible and explicitly identifies stressor-response or condition-response relationships between measured variables and underlying gradients of interest.
 Widely used ecological indicators such as variants of Karr’s Index of Biotic Integrity or IBI (Karr 1981), community metrics like the Floristic Quality Index (reference), and individual species variables like mean concentrations of environmental toxins (reference) all can be incorporated into a single IEC metric.
 IEC’s can include information from both biotic and abiotic variables as long as each variable is linked to a standardized gradient of interest.
 The explicit contribution of each species or metric used to formulate an IEC can easily be isolated to help explain the underlying meaning of a specific indicator score.

 A key and subtly important feature of the IEC method is the conversion of all contributing stressor/condition gradients to a common scale ranging from 0 (worst condition) to 10 (best or ideal condition), the same scale used for the IEC score itself.
 In order to be included in the IEC calculation, each variable (e.g., probability of observing species x, count of observed individuals belonging to an ecologically important group such as tertiary consumers, an ecologically relevant landscape or physical measurement, or the value of a multimetric indicator such as a traditional IBI) must be related quantitatively to a stressor/condition gradient that has been standardized to the 0-10 range.
 By using a common reference scale, the investigator is able to apply maximum likelihood analysis to calculate an IEC score from any number of biotic or abiotic variables.

 In order to identify quantitative signals of ecosystem health, we need to demonstrate the sensitivity of species or other variables to measurable gradients of ecological stress or condition (Jackson et al. 2003).
 We will use previous work from the Great Lakes Ecological Indicators (GLEI) project and the ongoing Great Lakes Coastal Watershed Monitoring Project (CWM) to identify species and species-related variables that are sensitive to three important environmental stressors: 1) anthropogenic development within the local watershed, 2) percent agricultural land in the contributing watershed, and 3) habitat destruction and fragmentation (measured by landscape analysis).
-Previous applications have combined stressor variables into a single gradient that represents a multivariate “human footprint” (Howe et al. 2007, Gnass-Giese et al. 2015).
+Previous applications have combined stressor variables into a single gradient that represents a multivariate “human footprint” (Howe et al. 2007, Gnass Giese et al. 2015).